 Read more on the science of practice here.
 Continue reading

 From Jason: Today we’ve got a guest post with Jonathan Gurrera, on some of the crazy behavior change tactics he used to power through rejection therapy.

 He’s an account strategist at Google, a gig he earned after investing dozens of hours of preparation through a system of gamification that he created for himself.
-It’s fair to say that he’s pretty obsessed with engineering his behavior.
-But as I’ve said, winning isn’t normal, and I think there’s a lot to learn from Jonathan’s approach to behavior change.
+It’s fair to say that he’s pretty obsessed with engineering his behavior and I think there’s a lot to learn from Jonathan’s approach to behavior change.

 So enjoy and here’s Jonathan: